bigkahuna443/sc2020-randomizer/README.md

 Difficulty Modes
 ----------------

 The difficulty modes are intended to match the [randomizer difficulties](https://github.com/rhelmot/CelesteRandomizer#difficulty-modes) pretty closely.
+Normal may require tech up to the Intermediate Gym.
 Hard is a broad category and may require tech up to the Expert gym (same as vanilla randomizer).
-Expert and Perfect are probably easier than their vanilla equivalents.
+Expert and Perfect may require tech up to the Grandmaster gym, but are probably easier than their vanilla equivalents.
 Here's a rough estimate of the lobby difficulty mix (forward path, intended # of dashes) for reference:

 - *Beginner Lobby*: 95% Normal, 5% Hard
 - *Intermediate Lobby*: Around half Normal, half Hard